breuerfelix/breuerfelix.github.io/_posts/21-05-22-nixos-home-manager-neovim.md

 category: blog
 ---

-I recently switched to [NixOS](https://nixos.org/) with [Home-Manager](https://github.com/nix-community/home-manager) and wanted to try out [Neovim](https://github.com/neovim/neovim) Nightly aka Neovim 5.0.
+I recently switched to [NixOS](https://nixos.org/) with [Home-Manager](https://github.com/nix-community/home-manager) and wanted to try out [Neovim](https://github.com/neovim/neovim) Nightly, aka Neovim 5.0.
-What is different on my setup?
-I will show you how to ditch all Plugin-Managers out there and use one Nix function to fetch all Neovim plugins from git.
-It will also keep them up-to-date everytime you rebuild your system.
+What is different about my setup?
+I will show you how to ditch all plugin managers and use one Nix function to fetch all Neovim plugins from git.
+It will also keep them up to date every time you rebuild your system.

 I assume you already have Home-Manager installed on your system.
-Install Neovim Nightly:
+To install Neovim Nightly:
 ```nix
 nixpkgs.overlays = [
   (import (builtins.fetchTarball {